 There’s no denying that almost every kid loves going to the beach, be it to take a splash or build a sandcastle.
 Among the beaches in Hong Kong, one of the best, and the most child-friendly, is Repulse Bay, thanks to its (generally) clean water and white sand.
 Overlooked by a high-end residential area, the crescent-shaped beach gives off a resort-like vibe, making it a perfect place to swim, sunbathe, and play volleyball.
 When the kids get hungry afterwards, you can easily find restaurants and even a shopping centre, The Pulse, which are only a few steps away from the beach.

-Of course Repulse Bay Beach also made it to our list of best beaches in Hong Kong.
+Of course, Repulse Bay Beach also makes it to our list of best beaches in Hong Kong.

 Repulse Bay Beach, Beach Road, Repulse Bay, Hong Kong, 淺水灣海灘道淺水灣泳灘

 As much as you love eating out at malls and restaurants, there really is nothing better than a picnic.
 So instead of eating your breakfast or lunch indoors, how about you take both the meal and the family on an adventure?
-We bet your kids will love it, especially when they can play and run around at the park, bring their pet, or even fly a kite while mum and dad unwind and have some wines (wishful thinking?!)
-Now all you have to do is prepare your packed lunch or sandwiches and your picnic mat, and you’re ready to go!
+We bet your kids will love it, especially when they can play and run around at the park, bring their pet, or even fly a kite while Mum and Dad unwind and have some wine… Now all you have to do is prepare your packed lunch and your picnic mat, and you’re ready to go!

-Here’s what we think are the best picnic spots in Hong Kong.
+Here’s where we think are the best picnic spots in Hong Kong.

 Hong Kong is blessed with over 250 islands across the region, giving us easy access to the island life with just a short ferry ride.
 Different islands have different attractions, from a visit to Sugarman in Cheung Chau, to camping in Tap Mun, there are a number of beautiful beaches and hiking trails at almost every island.
 The cost of ferries is super low, and that’s why we think this should still makes the list of free things to do with kids in Hong Kong.

-Check out our guide to the best islands in Hong Kong here to find another side to the city.
+Check out our guide to the islands in Hong Kong to find another side to the city.